Janet Cardiff & George Bures Miller

 computer controlled slide projector with audio

-The artists’ interactive “walks” are site-specific experiences, in which a viewer is guided through a space with the use of a binaural audio soundtrack and video.
+Since the early 1990s, the artists have created interactive “walks,” site-specific experiences in which a viewer is guided through a space with the use of a binaural audio soundtrack and video.
 The artists’ seamlessly blend reality with a fictional narrative, manipulating the perception and experience of a physical environment.
-Locations have included Central Park, Los Angeles’s Disney Hall, and the Old Town district of Edinburgh, Scotland.
+Their “walks” have been staged in locations ranging from the Walt Disney Concert Hall in downtown Los Angeles to Villa Medici in Rome, and in sections of cities including London, Sydney, the Old Town district of Edinburgh, Scotland, and New York’s Central Park.

 FOREST (for a thousand years…), 2012